We are a group of residents who despite the long and sometimes challenging meetings, keep coming back!

 Meet the team

-I was the Vice Chair of North Meets South Big Local during the growing stages of our development.
+I was the Chair of North Meets South Big Local during the growing stages of our development until 2021.
 I have lived in the area for 10 years and am a mum of two teenagers.
 I am currently employed full-time as a compliance officer.
 My background is in counselling and mentoring young people and my hope for the North Meets South area is for our young people to be empowered to achieve their potential, and for them to come together and work together.

 I have lived in the Chadwell Heath area for nearly 40 years, and have worked and volunteered in Marks Gate and the locale on and off during this time.
 I have been a Church Leader for over 30 years.
 I used to run kids' clubs; now I am retired after spending the last 20 years working with homeless people.